kxue43/dot-files/README.md

 ## Introduction

-This document covers how to set up a Macbook as a developer machine.
+This document covers how to set up an `arm64` Macbook as a developer machine.
 It provides installation steps in this README, and a few baseline dot files as a GitHub release asset.
 It is geared towards Go, Java, Python and JavaScript development.

 All commands in this README should be executed from the user's home directory.